Last Updated on 03/08/2021 at 15:10

 I've been furloughed, what does that mean?

-Under the Coronavirus Job Retention Scheme, employers will get financial support from the government to pay employees who have been furloughed 80% of their wages up to £2,500 per month, although the employer can decide to pay the remaining 20%.
+Under the Coronavirus Job Retention Scheme, employers will get financial support from the government to pay employees who have been furloughed 80% of their wages up to £2,500 per month for the hours that they are not able to work, although the employer can decide to pay the remaining 20%.

 The employer should tell you when the furlough period will start, when it will be reviewed and how to stay in contact with them during this time - this should be done in writing.
 It's up to the employer to make a claim to HMRC for the support once it has been agreed with you.

 If you've been furloughed from your job on a full-time basis, you can no longer conduct any work for your employer until the furlough period is finished.
 You can take part in volunteer work or training, as long as it does not provide services to or generate money for, or on behalf of, your employer.

 Before the scheme was announced, some employees unfortunately already lost their jobs.
 If this is the case for you and you became unemployed from 1st March 2020, your employer can take you back on and then furlough you, but this decision is up to them.